cytronicoder/coastline/docs/mathematical_notes.md

 ## 2. Fractal dimension estimation

-- **Box-counting dimension.** The theoretical fractal (Hausdorff) dimension is approximated by the slope of the line in the log–log space:
+- **Box-counting dimension.** The theoretical fractal (Hausdorff) dimension is approximated by the slope of the line in the log-log space:
   $$
   D \approx -\lim\_{\varepsilon \to 0} \frac{\log N(\varepsilon)}{\log \varepsilon}.
   $$